Francesco16p/SMA/LogisticMarkdownAnalysis.md

 # Third log-likelihood derivatives evaluated at
 nu_ttt <- trd_derivative(map$par)
 ```
-Once that the third log-likelihood derivative is obtained it is possible to compute the skewnees-inducing coefficients of bivariate and marginal skew-modal approximation as reported in Section 4.2 of the paper.
-To do it we define the function `coef_marginal()` wich takes as input the paramters: `loc`, a numerical vector containing the position of the parameters to which the bivariate/marginal approximation refers to; `a2`, which corresponds to the covariance matrix of the Gaussian component and `a3`, the array of third log-likelihood derivatives.
+Once the third log-likelihood derivative is obtained, it is possible to compute the skewness inducing coefficients of the bivariate and marginal skew-modal approximation as reported in section 4.2 of the paper.
+To do this, we define the function `coef_marginal()`, which takes the following parameters as input: `loc`, a numerical vector containing the position of the parameters to which the bivariate/marginal approximation refers; `a2`, which corresponds to the covariance matrix of the Gaussian component and `a3`, the array of the third log-likelihood derivatives.

 ```r
 # Parameters: